learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ---

 ## 4. Completing the Lab

-* Open a terminal, we need to get in this newly created directory we cloned from the instructions above.
+* Open you terminal.
+We need to get in this newly created directory we cloned from the instructions above.
+To get to the directory that you're in, use the `cd` command.

 ![findintIt](http://i.imgur.com/7gGMBtB.png)

 * Auto-complete should make your life very easy here.
 You can begin to type swift after the `cd` command and then hit your tab button on your keyboard.
 When doing so, you should see it begin to auto-complete that above line for you.
 After then hitting return, we are in our newly made directory (the lab).

-* After entering your directory, you can type `ls` to see what's inside.
+* After entering your directory, you can type `ls` to see what's inside. (`ls` is a command that will list all the files and folders that are in the particular directory that you're in.)

 ![dirin](http://i.imgur.com/x5PKgid.png)

 * There are a bunch of files, the same ones we were able to see when we first forked the lab.
 * We generally write our code in a few files.
 Here (in this example), we need to open the `Interface Builder Tour.xcodeproj` file.
 The lab should instruct you on what file to open (usually).
 If not, in general it's either going to be the `.xcodeproj` file or the `.xcworkspace` file.

 * We want to begin by typing `open` in Terminal, followed by `Interface Builder Tour.xcodeproj`.
-Auto-complete is your friend, don't forget when beginning to type Interface, you can hit the tab key to help complete it.
+Auto-complete is your friend.
+Don't forget when beginning to type Interface, you can hit the tab key to help complete it.
 * Then hit return, it should open Xcode up for you.

 ![return](http://i.imgur.com/4wEBkQT.png)